 We decided it was time to share a peek into how we did it at Figma, in the hopes of helping others.
 It should be a fun read for those who like seeing how computer science theory is applied in practice.
 We’ll cover a lot but each section builds upon the previous ones.
 By the end, you should hopefully have an understanding of the entire system.

 Before talking about our multiplayer protocol, it's useful to have some context about how our multiplayer system is set up.
 We use a client/server architecture where Figma clients are web pages that talk with a cluster of servers over WebSockets.
 Our servers currently spin up a separate process for each multiplayer document which everyone editing that document connects to.
-If you’re interested in learning more, this article talks about how we scale our production multiplayer servers.
+If you’re interested in learning more, this article How Mozilla’s new language dramatically improved our server-side performance